 If the poster ignores the notice, the website operator must remove the material.
 If the poster instructs the website operator not to remove the statement, but refuses to reveal his or her contact information to the website operator, then the website operator must remove the material.

-Step Three of the UK Online Defamation Notice and Takedown Procedure: Website Operator Analyzes Poster Response and Notifies Claimant
+UK Online Defamation Notice and Takedown Procedure Step #4: Website Operator Analyzes Poster Response and Notifies Claimant

 If the poster doesn’t provide the proper information, or “the operator believes [the information provided] is obviously false,” the operator must take down statements and notify the claimant within 48 hours.